 The Barely Discussed, Incredible Benefit of the Lightning Network

-When browsing discussions of the Lightning Network, I find the context is almost universally under the context of scaling.
+When browsing discussions of the Lightning Network, I find the subject is almost universally on the topic of transaction scaling.
 Clearly LN (the lightning network) is an amazing solution to the Everest sized problem of exponential scaling.
 While some focus on scaling as a linear problem, in need of a rather immediate linear solution, LN is one of multiple projects trying to tackle the inevitable problem of 100x and 1000x transaction volume.
 Unfortunately, this means that a critical and invaluable benefit of the Lightning protocol tends to get lost in the conversation.

 What do the names MtGox, BitFinex, Bter, Cryptsy, Bitcurex, Linode, Bitcoinica, Bitstamp, Bitcoin Savings & Trust, and Poloniex have in common?
 With each of these services, for various reasons, a lot of people lost a lot of bitcoin under the control of these third parties.
 Scaling is all well and good, but it is certainly not the only problem that needs a solution.
 Due to the combination of transaction volume, wait times, and interoperability, most exchanges must keep internal records of bitcoin accounts that are not secured by the Bitcoin blockchain.
 The current landscape of the Bitcoin industry, ignoring the protocol itself, is actually rather centralized.
 Coinbase is a very widely used service for buying bitcoins.
 Every transaction within a Coinbase account, switching between wallets, and purchasing on their exchange, are all done internally.
 We as users, have to trust that the coins we hold in their service exists and is secure.
 But we cannot know.